Student Advisory Committees

 Over the years most departments and programs have appointed such committees and there is broad agreement that they have given useful advice on a wide variety of matters concerning undergraduate instruction in general and on the structure and requirements of the major in particular.

 In spring 2014, the Yale College Council proposed to the Dean of Yale College that undergraduate students become more involved in an organized and formal way in the advising of fellow students in their own major or considering their own major.
 This proposal was discussed both by the Teaching and Learning Committee and by the Committee on Majors, as well as by the incumbent DUSes at their monthly meeting.
-For 2017–2018, the secretary for the Teaching and Learning Committee is Surjit Chandhoke and the secretary for the Committee on Majors is Nilakshi Parndigamage.
+For 2018–2019, the secretary for the Teaching and Learning Committee is Surjit Chandhoke and the secretary for the Committee on Majors is Nilakshi Parndigamage.
 The consensus of these groups was that departments or programs that were interested in making such an addition to the advising resources available could experiment with such a program.
 In no case would these peer liaisons displace the DUS or his or her faculty colleagues as the official advisers for students in the major.
 They cannot, in particular, review course schedules for the term, authorize waivers or other exceptions, or officially assess progress towards completion of the major.
 They would be expected to be most useful for giving fellow students a sense of the experience of majoring in a particular field and practical advice on navigating the requirements and electives in a department or program.
 In many cases, a DUS who chooses to exercise this option might wish to combine the function of the Department Student Advisory Committee with this peer advising initiative.
 It is up to the DUS to select and make known the names of department peer liaisons.
-Department peer liaisons are unpaid; they may make themselves available through e-mail, informal meetings, or “office hours” in a departmental lounge or other suitable space.
-The Yale College Dean’s Office will assess the merits of this initiative in 2017.
+Department peer liaisons are unpaid; they may make themselves available through email, informal meetings, or “office hours” in a departmental lounge or other suitable space.
+The Dean of Undergraduate Education can provide departments with a template for establishing a peer liaison program.